Create an inexpensive, unique personalized dog gift!

 It’s as simple as that.
 Very sturdy for treats.

-GIFT JAR 2: These are some of Jo's ideas:
+GIFT JAR 2: Some of Jo’s ideas

 Remove the label from an empty glass jar.